 You have a small frame and are under 5’4 (160cm).

 Petite women need to find just the right amount of fabric so their coats don’t appear overly bulky.
-Petites are the perfect candidates for shorter styles, like a pea coat or a cropped shearling.
+Petites are the perfect candidates for shorter styles, like a peacoat or a cropped shearling.
 However, longer styles like classic wool and duster coats can actually be quite flattering on petite women as long as they are well-tailored have slimmer cuts.
 The clean, long line create the illusion of height.
 Belted coats are also great, as a clearly defined waist means elongated legs.
 Basically, petites should choose between two extremes.
 Avoid knee-length options as they will cut the body in a strange place (making legs shorter than they actually are).
 A well-tailored petite suit complements your coat look beautifully, offering a stylish and confident ensemble.